q-rapids/qrapids-eval/README.md

 + The documents must have the supplied parameter {{bcKey}} as value of the field bcKey (match only records of the specified project)
 + The value of the field snapshotDate must be lower or equal to the evaluationDate.
 The {{evaluationDate}} parameter is available to all queries without declaration and typically contains the date of today in format yyyy-MM-dd.
 The evaluationDate can be supplied via command-line (see command-line-options).

-The query limits the size of the result to one (size : 1) and sorts in descending order.
+The query limits the size of the result to one and sorts in descending order.

 Example query result: